 What is the best air purifier for pets?

-Keeping a clean environment in the home is one of the biggest ongoing challenges for pet owners.
+Keeping a clean environment with good air quality in the home is one of the biggest ongoing challenges for pet owners.
 But no self-respecting pet lover will let the mess that comes with having a pet deter them.
 No!
 They look for solutions, and having a really good air purifier – or several really good air purifiers – is a must to keep pet hair, dander, and odors at a minimum.
 But with so many options on the market, how do you choose which one is right for you?

 Our rankings are here to help!